What does The Queen do at Ascot?

-In 2006, The Queen opened the redeveloped Ascot Racecourse by thanking all who had been involved.
+In 2006, Queen Elizabeth II opened the redeveloped Ascot Racecourse by thanking all who had been involved.

 Thanks to their hard work, we can look forward to many years of racing in a world class environment

-Ascot Racecourse was founded by Queen Anne in 1711, and has since received the patronage of a further eleven monarchs.
+Ascot Racecourse was founded by Queen Anne in 1711, and has since received the support of a further twelve monarchs.
 The Ascot summer race meeting officially became a Royal week in 1911.

-The Queen is owner and breeder of many thoroughbred horses and shares her interest in horses with many members of her family.
-In fact, The Queen's own horses have won races at Royal Ascot a number of times.
+The King and Queen are owner and breeder of many thoroughbred horses and share an interest in horses with many members of the family.

 The names of the week's races have a Royal theme, such as 'King George V Stakes', 'Diamond Jubilee Stakes' and 'Windsor Castle Stakes'.